-Smaller groups → Members can know each other better.

-Larger groups → Members can bring in a variety of experiences and viewpoints.
-But need larger spaces, higher costs, and more volunteers.
+Smaller groups (2-11 people) → Members can know each other better.
+Larger groups (12+ people) → Members can bring in a variety of experiences and viewpoints, but need larger spaces, has higher costs, and needs more volunteers.

-When Will your Group Meet?
+When Will Your Group Meet?

 Holding meetings at the same day of the week, time and in the same place can reduce confusion.
-Most groups meet 1-2 times a month.
+Most groups meet once or twice a month.